Building Your Home Voiceover Studio

 Avid Mbox Mini (may be available used)

 Expensive and unreliable in my experience.
-Not recommended.
+Skip it.

 Focusrite Scarlett 2i2 ⭐ / Scarlett Solo ⭐

-Reliable, affordable, and widely used.
-The Solo is plenty for VO.
+Reliable, affordable, widely used.
+The Solo is plenty for single-mic VO.

 Behringer U-PHORIA UMC22